sensei-hacker/inavwiki/iNavFlight-Missions.md

 ## MAVLink

 [MAVLink](http://qgroundcontrol.org/mavlink/start) is a full-feature, highly capable protocol used by PX4, PIXHAWK, APM and Parrot AR.Drone platforms (inter alia).
-The implementation for iNav is 'push telemetry' only, so it can only be used for flight monitoring, not mission planning.
+The implementation for iNav is 'push telemetry' only, it only be used for flight monitoring and should be able to accept missions (however finding a ground station that will cooperate may not be easy).

-The initial implementation in iNav is supported by ezgui, Droid Planner 2, [mwp](https://github.com/stronnag/mwptools) and QGroundControl.
+The initial implementation in iNav is supported by ezgui, Droid Planner 2, [mwp](https://github.com/stronnag/mwptools) and some older versions of QGroundControl (modern versions appear to require a more complex handshake).
 Probably some of the Android .apks for Mavlink will work with this telemetry protocol.
-Tower (Droid Planner 3) currently doesn't work (is this still true?).
+Tower (Droid Planner 3) is reported as not working.

 # Configuring the Flight Controller
 ## Ports & port sharing